denoland/manual/node/how_to_with_npm/mysql.md

 and counts Facebook, Twitter, YouTube, and Netflix among its users.

-You can manipulate and query a MySQL database with Deno using the `mysql2` node package and the `npm:` modifier.
+You can manipulate and query a MySQL database with Deno using the `mysql2` node package and importing via `npm:mysql2`.
 This allows us to use its Promise wrapper and take advantage of top-level await.

 ```tsx